hashicorp/terraform-provider-aws/website/docs/r/subnet.html.markdown

 * `availability_zone_id` - (Optional) The AZ ID of the subnet.
 * `cidr_block` - (Required) The CIDR block for the subnet.
 * `customer_owned_ipv4_pool` - (Optional) The customer owned IPv4 address pool.
 Typically used with the `map_customer_owned_ip_on_launch` argument.
 The `outpost_arn` argument must be specified when configured.
+* `enable_dns64` - (Optional) Indicates whether DNS queries made to the Amazon-provided DNS Resolver in this subnet should return synthetic IPv6 addresses for IPv4-only destinations.
+Default: `false`.
 * `ipv6_cidr_block` - (Optional) The IPv6 network range for the subnet,
     in CIDR notation.
 The subnet size must use a /64 prefix length.
 * `map_customer_owned_ip_on_launch` -  (Optional) Specify `true` to indicate that network interfaces created in the subnet should be assigned a customer owned IP address.
 The `customer_owned_ipv4_pool` and `outpost_arn` arguments must be specified when set to `true`.
 Default is `false`.